6 Ways to Tell If Someone Is a True Prophet

 By looking at a prophet’s life as a whole and understanding their character, we can better determine if they are a true prophet.

-However, if a prophet does not have the Holy Spirit in his/her heart, he/she will not show the good fruits of the Spirit.
+However, if a prophet does not have the Holy Spirit in their heart, they will not show the good fruit of the Spirit.

 But keep in mind that prophets are still human.